App Settings

 missing_assetsgate - Skip business details check — bypass the

-missing_business_detailsgate - Auto-release to base — auto-merge release branches to the base branch on approval (when release branches are enabled)
+missing_business_detailsgate - Auto-release to base — auto-merge release branches to the production branch on approval

 - Delete release branch after merge — clean up release branches